ledgerium/ethjs-unit/README.md

 ## About

-A port from the `web3.js` library, that just handles the unit convertion between the various types of Ethereum currency units.
+A port from the `web3.js` library, that just handles the unit convertion between the various types of Ledgerium currency units.

 Note, the `toWei` returns a BN instance while `fromWei` always returns a string number.

 ## Amorphic Data Formatting

-`ethjs-unit` uses the [number-to-bn](http://github.com/silentcicero/number-to-bn) module to format all number values (hex or otherwise) into digestable BN.js number instances.
+`ethjs-unit-ledgerium` uses the [number-to-bn](http://github.com/silentcicero/number-to-bn) module to format all number values (hex or otherwise) into digestable BN.js number instances.

 ## Methods Available & Objects